geTureChoppa/DoubleBurritoExtreme/README.md

 Tourist attraction, the orange cloud.
 The Orange Cloud is a cloud of the color Orange.
 It is a cloud.
 And it is where the modern day Burritto was birthed.
-The mighty burrito was once no more than a couple humble burrito particles, floating around the atmosphere.
+The mighty burrito was once no more than a couple humble meaty burrito particles, floating around the atmosphere.